 - Lateral ridge preservation graft

-This surgery is used to enhance the width of your jawbone to make place for the dental implant.
+This surgery enhances the width of your jawbone to make a place for the dental implant.
 That is also done with bone received from a donor.

 - Block bone graft

 If you have any significant defects in your jawbone, this is your surgery.
-Surgeons will take a small block of bone from the back of your jaw and place it into the defect.
+Surgeons will place a small block of bone from the back of your jaw into the defect.
 That will be tightened and held in place by tiny titanium screws.

-That is another procedure where you will need to heal 4-6 months before your implants can be placed.
+That is another procedure where you must heal for 4-6 months before placing your implants.